ford-at-home/alt-bible/README.md

-# alt-bible-backend
+# 📖 Bible AI Backend

-This backend stack supports a creative AI-powered Bible web app that reimagines scripture in the voices of modern personas (e.g., Joe Rogan, Cardi B, Ram Dass, Samuel L. Jackson, Hunter S. Thompson, Maya Angelou).
+This backend stack supports a creative AI-powered Bible web app that reimagines scripture in the voices of modern personas (e.g., Samuel L. Jackson, Cardi B, Hunter S. Thompson).
 It provides storage, structure, and AI translation logic to generate and serve verse-level scripture, indexed by chapter.

 ---